7enderhead/antiweb/documentation/source/antiweb.rst

    * For more informatin on Graphviz visit http://www.graphviz.org/
    * When you have included the rst file in the index file, you can run Sphinx to finally create your documentation, here is an example:

-   The code begins in file antiweb.py at line 2754:
    ::

        sphinx-build.exe -b html sphinx\source sphinx\source -D graphviz_dot=dot.exe